w5xd/PacketRainGauge/README.md

 to the extra weight of the B422 magnet compared to the original (as nothing else has changed.)

 The full outdoor unit, as <a href='https://www.thingiverse.com/thing:4725413'>documented by its original designer</a> clicks every 0.15mm of rain.
-When I dripped a graduated cylinder of water through, a click about 0.15mm of rain is what I get, just like the designer planned.
+When I dripped the calibrated cylinder of water through, a click about 0.15mm of rain is what I get, just like the designer planned.
 Your mileage may vary.

 What is the highest rainfall rate that can be telemetered?
 There are at least two different